nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 ### Refactoring and GUI design

 The current webapp consists of different polymer elements.
 Before working on the integration of new features, it is necessary to rethink the current architecture, redesign the UI and refactor the codebase.
 Furthermore, documentation, logging and user notifications should be implemented in this GSoC project.
+A new logo would be nice, too.

 - **Difficulty**: 2/5
 - **Skills**: Polymer, GUI design